JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+Before model training, we need to prepare the data in a specific way.

+First, we split the data (with a random seed) to create a training set and a validation set.
+Then, we create a dataframe where each row describes a `chip_id`, which links to the set of VH and VV images.
+We need to make sure that the path to the training files are properly created in the dataframe.
+Since our model is trained in a Docker container, we need to set the filepaths to the paths the dataset will be downloaded to in the Docker container.
+This is in the `/opt/ml/input/data/data_s3_uri/` subdirectory.

+To feed the image data to our model, we read the images as numpy arrays and then we have to stack the arrays of the VH and VV images together.
+Then, we apply a min-max normalization on the input pixel values (unique for our dataset; makes sure we have no negative values and normalizes across pixels), apply data augmentations with the Albumentations package (ex: RandomCrop, RandomRotate90, HorizontalFlip, and VerticalFlip), and then pass those values to our model for training.

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_